Texas freshman Jaxson Hayes is a rising star

 “I watched him run the court twice,” Horn said.
 “I said, ‘Yeah, this kid can play.'”

-“I struggled with that at first,” Kristi Hayes laughed.
+“I struggled with that at first,” Kristi said, laughing.
 “But I did it.
 Now we bleed burnt orange.”

-Jaxson Hayes’ game is raw and he knows it.
-When he calls home, his younger sister jabs him for not getting more rebounds.
+Jaxson’s game is raw and he knows it.
+When he calls home, younger sister and high school hoops star Jillian jabs him for not getting more rebounds.
 His outside shooting touch remain inconsistent at best.

-This week, Horn put him through a 45-minute of drills on how to use his body against defenders in the physical play of the Big 12.
+This week, Horn put him through 45 minute of drills on how to use his body against defenders in the physical play of the Big 12.
 And he’s developing a baby hook shot that he used last week against Purdue’s 7-3 center Matt Haarms.
 Of his 37 field goals through the first nine games, 28 have been dunks.

 “I love that he gets the ball to the rim.
 He’s aggressive.
 He catches the ball and it’s getting to the basket,” Horn said.